 One of the primary benefits of bankruptcy is its ability to eliminate or reduce unsecured debts, such as credit card balances and medical bills.
 In Texas, the two main types of bankruptcy for individuals are Chapter 7 and Chapter 13.

 Chapter 7 Bankruptcy: Known as “liquidation” bankruptcy, Chapter 7 allows for the discharge of most unsecured debts.
 It involves the liquidation of non-exempt assets to pay creditors.
-This type of bankruptcy is suitable for those with limited income and assets who cannot feasibly repay their debts.
+This type of bankruptcy is suitable for those with limited income and assets who cannot repay their debts.

 Factors That Will Help You Decide When To File